 Students can see upcoming session dates & registration information here.

 The CGE advising staff continues to meet virtually on an individual basis with students who need help in planning & narrowing down their study abroad options or are ready to start the application process.
 Current health, safety and travel requirements are discussed in more detail as they continue to vary country to country.
 Students can request an individual advising appointment here.

 Please email email@example.com with any questions.

 CSS is the Center for Student Success.
 The Center was established to provide all students with access to personalized coaching and advisement with the goal of strengthening their academic performance and promoting student success and retention.
 The staff is dedicated to the academic success and development of the whole student.
 You can make an appointment with any CSS advisor to strengthen your academic skills (time management, study skills, note taking, etc).
-We also serve as supplemental advisors, so we can assist in understanding your liberal learning requirements, PAWS, or academic requirements.
+We also serve as supplemental advisors, so we can assist in understanding your College Core requirements, PAWS, or academic requirements.
 Finally, CSS houses the Pride Mentoring Program, a mentorship program for underrepresented students on campus.
 The CSS contact us page has links to make appointments with advisors, and the CSS website has more information about our services and academic success workshops, and an interactive annual Academic Planner.

 The Tutoring Center provides services that facilitate TCNJ students’ learning and persistence as they meet academic challenges throughout their academic careers.

 The Tutoring Center offers single or weekly recurring individual and group tutoring sessions in content and writing for courses across all seven Schools, depending on tutor availability and demand.
 Tutoring services are offered free for registered TCNJ students throughout the spring and fall semesters, except eTutoring, which is also available during winter and summer sessions.